 - Have you had any open sores?

 - Has there been any injury to the area?

-- Are you at risk for any sexually transmitted disease?
+- Are you at risk for exposure to any sexually transmitted diseases?

 - What other symptoms do you have?

 The pain can be treated once its cause has been found.
-Treatments may include:
+Treatments depend on the cause:

-- Infection -- antibiotics, antiviral medications, or other medications (in rare cases, circumcision is advised for long-term (chronic) infection under the foreskin)
+- Infection, antibiotics, antiviral medications, or other medications (in rare cases, circumcision is advised for long-term infection under the foreskin).

-- Priapism -- the erection needs to diminish, a urinary catheter is inserted to relieve urinary retention, and medications or surgery may be given if needed
+- Priapism, the erection needs to diminish, a urinary catheter is inserted to relieve urinary retention, and medicines or surgery may be needed.

 Broderick GA.
 Priapism.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 25.

 Frenkl T, Potts J. Sexually transmitted diseases In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 13.